In-Home Music Servers

 Be it an internal or external drive, you might as well buy a lot of space and store uncompressed WAV or AIFF files.
 A 1 terabyte hard drive can cost well under $80 and store about 1400 CDs.
 If you can have this kind of space internally, fine.
 If you need to use an external drive, that is almost as easy.
 You might wish to consult with us on the best way to do that.

 For music management, you can use any one of several programs. iTunes is by far the most popular as it runs on both PCs and Macs.
 It is continuously updated and has many features that make it very user friendly.
 It allows you to import songs and albums from your CDs, buy music on the Internet, view cover art, and sort songs, artists, and albums in various ways.
-You can also burn albums, mixes, and playlists to CDs or transfer them to your iPod for use away from home.
+You can also burn albums, mixes, and playlists to CDs or transfer them to your smart phone for use away from home.

 Recommended iTunes settings